Skip to content

 This stretch of coast supports an important group of rare moths and butterflies.
 The locations mentioned below refer to Britain only.
 Devon Species of Conservation Concern include:

-• Gold-edged dot (Stigmella auromarginella).
+• Gold-edged Dot (Stigmella auromarginella).
 Only found along the coasts of Dorset and east Devon.
-Caterpillars feed by mining the leaves of bramble.
+Caterpillars feed by mining the leaves of brambles.

-• Goat moth (Cossus cossus).
-Caterpillars feed on living wood, living internally in the trunks or branches of various species of tree.
-On the east Devon coast they have been found in grey willow.
+• Goat Moth (Cossus cossus).
+Caterpillars feed on living wood, living inside the trunks or branches of various species of tree.
+On the east Devon coast they have been found in Grey Willow.
 This stretch of coast is probably a refuge to where this previously more widespread species has retreated.

 Morris's waisncot moth (white-grey coloured) on a bed of straw